Replace Yi Dashcam Battery easily under 30 minutes!

 The Yi Dashcam does a decent job in recording your drive.
 But after a few years, the battery will start to fail.
 The dash cam will still work when powered via USB.
 But when not powered, my unit would weirdly power up and down until the battery is completely flat.
 It’s obvious that the original battery is dead.
 However, there’s no reason to throw it away as the dash cam still works fine.
 So, I went to find out which battery type it uses to replace the Yi Dashcam battery.

 Turns out it’s east enough to do-it-yourself.
 Here’s how you can do that same too.

 What you will need to replace the Yi Dashcam battery

-The obvious one is the replacement battery.
+Obviously you need to purchase the replacement battery.
 The original battery is a 402035 (40mm x 20mm x 35mm) model with the specifications of 3.7v 240mAh 0.89Wh.
-So you can find similar 3.7v Li-ion batteries of similar 402035 dimensions like this one listed here on Amazon.
-Alternatively, you can actually get higher capacity batteries as well.
+You can find the exact same dimensions and rating.
+Alternatively, you can also find similar 3.7v Li-ion batteries with a ±20mmx35mm dimensions, like this one listed here which is supposed for the Logitech Mouse.
 There is enough space in the Yi dash camera to house batteries with a larger dimension.